Lady Forrest (pilot boat): History

 Following the commissioning of a new pilot boat, MV Lady Gairdner, in 1959, Lady Forrest was transferred to handle customs and immigration officers; in 1960 all Fremantle pilots received VHF international maritime radio telephones.
 Lady Forrest was decommissioned in 1967 having completed 64 years of service.
-On 16 December 1970 it was donated to the Western Australian Maritime Museum (part of the Museum of Western Australia), being restored various times, most recently in 2001; it went on display in the current museum building in 2013.
+On 16 December 1970 it was donated to the WA Maritime Museum, being restored various times, most recently in 2001; it went on display in the current museum building in 2013.

 Forrest Landing where Captain Fremantle is said to have first landed is named after the pilot boat, Lady Forrest.